AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ### I manage my own well-being

-Manage my own well-being it is like if I was a good coach to myself, where I find the balance in doing what is new and what I already know so I progress and my motivation stays high.
+**Manage my own well-being it is like if I was a good coach to myself, where I find the balance in doing what is new and what I already know so I progress and my motivation stays high.**

 At Makers I was constantly challenged and I took every opportunity to find the balanche between the challenge of my body and my mind, among different kind of focus an pace.

 I went to every yoga and meditation class, I kept going to swim several times a week and took few courses so I was able to swim over 3km in 1h10min, it was a way for me not to only prioritise mental challenges.
+I also love the calm of holding my breath under water and swim very slowly.

 I met Dana, the Joy Officer for at least 3 times and kept her updated regularly.
 This goes with my regular healthy habits and I could find that her advice resonated with me and the week of meditation retreat I did last year in Scotland.

-I also write a blog, for now this is a draft that I shared, and got several good feedback, I will follow recommendations, split it and develop it in 3 blogs.
+I also write a blog, for now this is a draft that I shared, and got several good feedback, I will follow recommendations, split it and develop it in 2 blogs.
 [Blog about Stretching mind and body at Makers.](https://medium.com/@AdrienFabre/stretching-mind-and-body-at-makers-f922582c9dbb)

 I also kept doing few talks on what I like, I social impact, on perspective and I saw people loving my pictures, that was very good to see this.

-Then I walk 45 min twice a day to come to Makers, this is also a way to spend some time with myself, looking at the trees, focusing on my posture or my breathing.
+Then I walk 45 min twice a day to come to Makers, this is also a way to spend some time with myself, looking at the trees, listening string musics, focusing on my posture or my breathing.

 ---

-Feedback
+**Feedback**

 - Dana - Joy Officer at Makers